John Katan

-John Katan (July 12, 1901–March 9, 1968) was a Ukrainian Canadian professional wrestler, trainer and promoter.
+John Katan (July 12, 1901 – March 9, 1968) was a Ukrainian Canadian professional wrestler, trainer and promoter.
 A journeyman wrestler, Katan appeared throughout the world competing in nearly 6,000 matches during his 21-year career.
 Dubbed "Honest John", as well as the "Calgary Eyeopener" and "Palermo Panther", Katan was known for his great strength and won an estimated 90 percent of his bouts.

 Katan was one of the first foreign wrestlers to compete in New Zealand's Dominion Wrestling Union and became one of the country's most popular stars along with fellow Canadians Earl McCready, George Walker and Roy McLarty.
 He defeated both McCready and Lofty Blomfield for the New Zealand-version of the NWA British Empire Championship in 1940.
 Katan was also regarded as one of the top stars in Canadian professional wrestling, especially his tenure in Maple Leaf Wrestling and International Wrestling Association, winning the Toronto version of the NWA British Empire Heavyweight Championship twice in 1942 and Montreal version of the World Heavyweight Championship in 1943.
 He went into semi-retirement after unsuccessfully challenging Whipper Billy Watson for the British Empire title in 1947 and worked with Frank Tunney as a promoter until leaving the business in 1958.

 Early life

-Katan was born on July 12, 1901, in Cherniwtsi, Austria-Hungary (now Ukriane), and his family immigrated to Canada when he was 4 years old.
+Katan was born on July 12, 1901, in Cherniwtsi, Austria-Hungary (now Ukraine), and his family immigrated to Canada when he was 4 years old.
 Katan grew up in Lethbridge, Alberta and went to work in the local coal mines when he turned 17.
 He became known for his strength at an early age after shoveling 58,000 pounds of coal during an eight-hour shift.
 This set a new record in Western Canada and he was awarded $28.13 and a turkey.
 During this period, Katan worked out at the mine's sports club.
 He competed as an amateur for three years and went undefeated in 150 matches.
 During his amateur career, Katan held the middleweight, light-heavyweight and heavyweight championships of Western Canada.